Koobi Fora: Fossil finds

-Searching for and finding fossils in such a large area is another difficult problem.
+Searching for and finding fossils in such a large area is difficult.
 One solution has been to organise all persons present into a group to sweep a designated area.
 Richard Leakey devised a method that produced better results: he organised and trained a search team of Kenyans, which became known as "the hominid gang", under the leadership of Kamoya Kimeu—"hominid" was then the term used for the present-day meaning of "hominin".
 They found the majority of the 200-plus hominin fossils discovered to date.

 Koobi Fora is perhaps best known for its specimens of the genus Homo, but those of the genus Australopithecus also have been found.
 The following species are represented: